-Construction is set to begin this summer on King’s new Township-Wide Recreation Complex, a multi-partner project with an opening date set for 2024.
+Construction is underway on King’s Township-Wide Recreation Centre, a multi-partner project with an opening date set for 2024.

-The centre is being constructed on 25 acres of land at the southeast corner of the King Campus and will be accessible from 15th Sideroad.
-Seneca College and the Township of King have signed a 99-year lease agreement for the land.
+The centre is being constructed on 25 acres of land at the southeast corner of the King Campus of Seneca and will be accessible from 15th Sideroad.
+Seneca and the Township have signed a 99-year lease agreement for the land.

 The recreation complex will also feature a multi-use field house with access to future amenities that could include baseball and soccer fields.